Pencil fish

-Nannostomus (from the Greek nanos = small, and the Latin stomus = relating to the mouth) is a genus of fish belonging to the characin family Lebiasinidae.
-All of the species in this genus are known as pencil fish, a popular name that was initially only applied to two species in the 1920s, Nannostomus unifasciatus and Nannostomus eques, by the late 1950s however, the term would be applied to all members of the genus.
+Nannostomus (from the Greek nanos, meaning "small", and the Latin stomus, relating to the mouth) is a genus of fish belonging to the characin family Lebiasinidae.
+All of the species in this genus are known as pencil fish, a popular name that was initially only applied to two species in the 1920s, Nannostomus unifasciatus and Nannostomus eques.
+By the late 1950s, however, the term was applied to all members of the genus.
 Several species have become popular aquarium fish due to their attractive coloration, unique shape, and interesting demeanor.

 Taxonomy

-The genus Nannostomus was first described by Günther in 1872 with the type species, N. beckfordi.
+The genus Nannostomus was first described by Günther in 1872, with the type species N. beckfordi.
 In 1876, Steindachner described three more species, N. unifasciatus, N. eques (pictured below), and N. trifasciatus (pictured above).
 In 1909, Carl H. Eigenmann described N. marginatus, N. minimus, N. erythrurus and N. harrisoni.
 Several of these have been popular with aquarists since the early 20th century, partly due to enthusiastic articles written about them and photographs taken by William T. Innes that were published as early as 1933.

 Over the years, the genus was split by subsequent authors into other genera, including Poecilobrycon and Nannobrycon.
 After nearly a century of debate on the subject, Dr. Stanley Howard Weitzman and Dr. J. Stanley Cobb restored earlier taxonomy and expanded upon it, unifying all species under Nannostomus in 1975.
 This comprehensive revision of the genus has now been widely accepted.
-Dr. Weitzman is also responsible for describing five of the more recently introduced species, N. marilynae, N. limatus, N. nitidus, N. britskii and N. anduzei.
+Weitzman is also responsible for describing five of the more recently introduced species, N. marilynae, N. limatus, N. nitidus, N. britskii and N. anduzei.
 Twenty species are now known, most of which are also familiar to aquarists.
 Several other unidentified Nannostomus species have been imported over the years; many were found as bycatch with other small characins, but their taxonomic status is yet to be determined.